 1.)
 The New Birth.
 Jesus in His reply laid His finger at once on the defective point in His visitor's relation to Himself and to His kingdom: "Unless one is born again, he cannot see the kingdom of God."
 John 3:5, Jesus answered, "Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God."
 Nicodemus was staggered at this demand for a spiritual new birth.
 His response to the first answer of Jesus (verse 3 above) caused him to make the statement in verse 4 and Jesus' reply is in verse 5.
 John 3:4, Nicodemus said to Him, "How can a man be born when he is old?
 Can he enter a second time into his mother's womb and be born?"
 There is reason to believe that proselytes were baptized on being received into the Jewish church, and their baptism was called a new birth.
 Nicodemus would therefore be familiar with the expression, but could not see that it had any applicability to him.
 Jesus teaches him, on the other hand, that he also needs a new birth, and this, not through water only, but through the Spirit.
 The change was mysterious, yet plainly manifest in its effects.
 John 3:7-8, "Do not marvel that I said to you, 'You must be born again.'
 The wind blows where it wishes, and you hear the sound of it, but cannot tell where it comes from and where it goes.
 So is everyone who is born of the Spirit."
-If Nicodemus did not understand these earthly things, the evidence of which lay all around him, how should be understand heavenly things, the things pertaining to salvation?
-(It seems that the concept of a new birth in Islam is a physical impossibility, just as Nicodemus declared to Jesus.
-Just as Jesus spoke to Nicodemus this new birth is not physical, instead spiritual.
-Somehow Islam misses the point.
-However, to the Christian concept this is a spiritual rebirth, being within ones own self.)
+If Nicodemus did not understand these earthly things, the evidence of which lay all around him, how should he understand heavenly things, the things pertaining to salvation?

 2.)
 Heavenly Things.
 These heavenly things Jesus now proceeds to unfold to Nicodemus: John 3:14, "And as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up."
 The lifting up is a prophecy of the cross.
 The brazen serpent is the symbol of sin conquered and destroyed by the death of Christ.
 What follows in John 3:16-21 is probably the evangelist's expansion of this theme, God's love is the source of salvation.
 John 3:16, "For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life."
 God's purpose is not the world's condemnation, but its salvation.
-John 3:17-18, "For God did not send
+John 3:17-18, "For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.
+He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God."
+Achieved through the self-judgment of sin.
+John 3:19-21, "And this is the condemnation, that the light has come into the world, and men loved darkness rather than light, because their deeds were evil.
+For everyone practicing evil hates the light and does not come to the light, lest his deeds should be exposed.
+But he who does the truth comes to the light, that his deeds may be clearly seen, that they have been done in God."